thevipmister/automating-aws-with-python/README.md

 # automating-aws-with-python
-repo for aut0mating AWS with python
+repo for automating AWS with python

+## 01-Webotron

+Webotron is a script ....

+### Features

+Webotron has the following Features

+- List buckets all
+- List bcuket list_bucket_objects